 The released version weighed 207.58 g including all the accessories.
 My prototype that I took to Kungsleden, which doesn’t include all accessories, weighed in at 197 g.

 The system also came with the 500 ml canister (the one on the right below).
 So when you are eating your evening meal or breakfast out of the 750 ml canister you can simply fill some water into the 500 ml canister and heat for your morning coffee or tea or beverage of choice.
 There is also a cosy for it and the lip protector, the last item of which I did not have for testing, although it was not an issue for me.

 I actually had my Evernew 900 ml pot and cosy on my Kungsleden packing list.
-But after some thought I realized that space could be a problem because my food bag was taking up so much room in my HMG Windrider 3400.
+But after some thought I realised that space could be a problem because my food bag was taking up so much room in my HMG Windrider 3400.
 My full packing list can be seen here.
 So it was a no-brainer for me and the prototype was added to my list instead.
 I stored it in my side net pocket while hiking but not to and from the location where I had it stored protected inside my pack.
 So this is one big plus with this system for me; the compactness and small size and weight is a bonus when you need all the pack space you can get.